-Many students break the rules and lose their student status by reducing their course load below full-time study without permission from their DSO (or just dropping out altogether), working without permission, or switching schools or programs without advising the right people (your DSO or USCIS).
-You will also be violating your status if you lie or give false information to USCIS or are convicted of a crime of violence.
+Many students break the rules and lose their student status by reducing their course load below full-time study without permission from the DSO (or just dropping out altogether), working without permission, or switching schools or programs without advising the DSO or U.S. Citizenship and Immigration Services (USCIS).
+You will also violate your status if you give false information to USCIS or are convicted of a serious crime.

-Unfortunately, one violation tends to cause another.
-For example, if your expected completion date as shown on your Form I-20 passes by and you don’t notice, and you continue working at your on-campus job, you will technically be working without authorization -- on top of having overstayed your student status.
+Unfortunately, one violation tends to lead to another.
+For example, if your expected completion date as shown on your Form I-20 passes by and you don’t notice, and you continue working at your on-campus job, you will technically be working without authorization—on top of having overstayed your student status.
 In fact, any employment becomes unauthorized as soon as you fall out of student status.
-This compounding of violations can create problems because different violations may have different legal consequences.
+This compounding of violations can create problems because each violation may have separate legal consequences.

 Most foreign students do not have to worry about school vacations or exams breaking their status.
 For F-1 students, as long as your course of study extends into the next school term and your program does not require coursework during school vacations, scheduled school vacations (summer included) are not considered to break your full-time course of study or to violate your visa status.

 F-1 students whose school follows a quarter or a trimester calendar can shift their summer vacation to another season, so long as they study for a whole academic year first.
-Exam periods (when the school gives you a couple of weeks off from classes to study for exams) are similarly not considered to break your F-1 status.
+Exam periods (when the school gives you a short period of time away from classes to study for exams) are similarly not considered to break your F-1 status.